 To understand the importance of different agents in each supply chain (loose versus branded), detailed marketing and price questions were collected at each level.
 Farmers were asked to give specifics on the marketing of their makhana and for all transactions done in the last year, they were asked details on relevant marketing information.
-The results of these are reported in Table 12.
+The results of these are reported in Table 9.
 An average transaction at the farm level concerns 1.2 tons of makhana sold for a total value of 62,458 Rs (about 1,400 USD).
 Most of the makhana sold by farmers is marketed as makhana seeds (55% of the transactions).
 44% is sold in the form of mixed popped makhana and in only 1% of transactions is it sold as makhana lava.
 This indicates that the grading in different qualities is thus seemingly happening at a later stage than the farmer level.
 In our interviews with farmers, they indicated that they preferred to sell mixed qualities as it is reportedly hard to grade and sell the lower popped quality makhana in the market place.
-Results in Table 12 further indicate that prices for popped makhana are more than 2.5 times higher than makhana seeds, reflecting the processing conversion ratios as well as payments to processors.

 Most of the sales of makhana happen in a short-time period and it seems that few farmers store makhana as to benefit from the (potentially) higher prices that might be offered in the off-season.
 56% of all transactions happened in the months of August and September and only 3% of the transactions were done during the off-season of January until April.
 More than half of the transactions (51%) are with collectors in the village and 20% with wholesalers from the district itself while in 13% of the cases, products are sold to processors, indicating their importance as an important marketing outlet for some farmers.
 Major reported reasons for the choice for a specific buyer are related to immediate payments (52% of the transactions) and proximity of the buyer (20% of the transactions).
 Surprisingly, 'high prices' came only third (18% of the transactions).
+In contrast with conventional wisdom, input advances are not very important as in only 3% of the transactions, they were reported to have been given by the buyer of the produce.
+Despite our efforts to field our surveys in areas where the Shakti Sudha Industries were active, only 0.3% of the transactions were reported to have been done with this high-priced brand company.